 Going into fiscal year 2011, the Company began the process of closing and/or liquidating all of our wholly-owned subsidiary companies, not already sold, including Tegal Germany.
 The subsidiaries are now included in discontinued operations.
 The Company has recognized an ongoing liability for pensions related to the Tegal Germany subsidiary.
-However, in fiscal year 2011, the Company recognized an additional liability for the independent third-party administration of the pension program once this subsidiary is closed.
-The total pension liability for the period ended September 30, 2011 was \$662.
-The pension liability decreased by \$38 from the prior period as a result of foreign currency changes.
+However, in fiscal year 2011, the Company recognized an additional liability for the independent third-party administration of the pension program.
+The total pension liability in the prior period was \$700.
+The total pension liability for the period ended December 31, 2011 was \$0.
 The pension liability was settled on October 6, 2011.
-The settlement of the pension obligation will be classified as a reduction of liabilities of discontinued operations.
-Any related foreign exchange gain or loss will be classified as a gain or loss on the sale of discontinued operations in the third quarter of the current fiscal year.
+The settlement of the pension obligation is classified as a reduction of liabilities of discontinued operations.
+The related foreign exchange gain or loss is classified as a gain or loss on the sale of discontinued operations in the third quarter of the current fiscal year.